jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-bootstrapping.md

 ```

 This class is a proper Spring Boot application that you can use to
-configure and bootstrap multiple VMware GemFire servers and join
+configure and bootstrap multiple [vmware-gemfire-name] servers and join
 them together to form a small cluster.
 You only need to modify the
 runtime configuration of this class to startup multiple servers.